open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Requirement | meets | links and notes
 -----|-----|-----
 The community MUST have a way to maintain version control for the code. | yes | [GitHub](https://github.com/open-zaak/open-zaak)
-All files in a codebase MUST be version controlled. | yes | [git](https://github.com/open-zaak/open-zaak/) All decisions MUST be documented in commit messages. | yes | Commit messages are sufficiently detailed or contain links to detail; the repo has a [policy](https://github.com/open-zaak/open-zaak/blob/main/CONTRIBUTING.md#making-the-changes) and a `pull_request_template.md` which encourages referencing an issue and describing the changes @ericherman 2022-0321
+All files in the codebase MUST be version controlled. | yes | [git](https://github.com/open-zaak/open-zaak/) All decisions MUST be documented in commit messages. | yes | Commit messages are sufficiently detailed or contain links to detail; the repo has a [policy](https://github.com/open-zaak/open-zaak/blob/main/CONTRIBUTING.md#making-the-changes) and a `pull_request_template.md` which encourages referencing an issue and describing the changes @ericherman 2022-0321
 Every commit message MUST link to discussions and issues wherever possible. | yes | for non-trivial [commits](https://github.com/open-zaak/open-zaak/commits/main)
 The codebase SHOULD be maintained in a distributed version control system. | yes | git